-Safety evaluations will be based on the incidence, intensity, and relatedness of AEs, physical examination findings, ECG parameters, clinical laboratory tests, stroke assessment and vital signs.
+Safety evaluations will be based on the incidence, intensity, and relatedness of AEs, physical examination findings, ECG parameters, clinical laboratory tests, and vital signs.
+All summaries will include a pooled ciraparantag column in addition to the presentation of the active dose groups and placebo.

-Safety variables will be tabulated and presented for all subjects.
-Adverse events will be summarized by MedDRA system organ class, preferred term and group; physical examination findings will be listed; and change from baseline in clinical laboratory parameters and vital signs parameters will be summarized by group and listed by subject.
+Safety variables will be tabulated and presented for all subjects in the Safety Population.
+Adverse events will be summarized by MedDRA system organ class, preferred term and group; physical examination findings will be listed; and change from baseline in clinical laboratory parameters, and vital signs parameters will be summarized by group.